spsprinkles/app-catalog-dashboard/README.md

 ##### Notification Content

 The notification email content can be dynamically set by using the `[[Internal Field Name]]` template as a placeholder within it.
 Complex field types, like a user field, can be used to access their properties.
-For example, to set the sponser's name the value `[[AppSponser.Title]]` would be used as the placeholder.
+For example, to set the sponsor's name the value `[[AppSponsor.Title]]` would be used as the placeholder.
 Other wildcard values that can be used are listed below.

 | Name | Description |
 | --- | --- |